documize/community/README.md

 - actions assignments
 - product support

-The Community+ edition is [free](https://www.documize.com/community) for the first users -- thereafter it's just $900 for up to 100 users.
+The Community+ edition is [free](https://www.documize.com/community) for the first five users -- thereafter pricing starts at just $900 annually for 100 users.

 ## OS Support